Flederossi/clck/README.md

 ## Customization

 To customize clck you can change the parameters of the [config.h](https://github.com/Flederossi/clck/blob/main/src/include/config.h) file to your needs and then recompile the project.
 Now your changes should be applied.
-There are comments on each customizable parameter in the configuration file.
+There are comments on each customizable parameter in the configuration file which should explain the functionality of each specific value.

 *Note: The following examples are just ones with some tiny changes.
 You can customize clck in the way you want.
 It even supports more detailed fonts (by specifiyng the CHAR_W and CHAR_H parameter) as well as the usage of any unicode character and hex color so that you can go crazy with your custom designs.*